SKELTON GREEN INFANTS/JUNIOR SCHOOL.

 At the Guisbro Police Court a respectable looking man named Thomas Little, described by Police as a local preacher was charged with stealing a batten of straw, value 6d, the property of Messrs Bolckow Vaughan and Co.

 He was employed as an Engineman at the mine and had to pass Wet Furrows farm on his way home.

-For some time past the farm bailiff and labourers employed at the prosecutor's farm, Wet Furrows, North Skelton, had missed straw from the straw-house and seen portions of scattered on the footpath leading to Lingdale where the prisoner resided.
+For some time past the farm bailiff and labourers employed at the prosecutor's farm, Wet Furrows, North Skelton, had missed straw from the straw-house and seen portions of it scattered on the footpath leading to Lingdale, where the prisoner resided.

 On the 14th PC Calvert concealed himself near the straw-house, where he saw the defendant enter and immediately leave with a batten of oat straw on his back.